-Computershare Trust Company of Canada is the Trustee of the Trust pursuant to the Declaration of Trust.
+Computershare Trust Company of Canada is the Trustee pursuant to the Declaration of Trust.
 Trez Capital Fund Management Limited Partnership is the Manager under the Declaration of Trust.
 Trez Capital Limited Partnership is the Mortgage Broker of the Trust pursuant to the Mortgage Broker Agreement.
-The principal place of business of the Manager and the Mortgage Broker is located at 1700-745 Thurlow Street, Vancouver, British
+The principal place of business of the Manager and the Mortgage Broker is located at 1700-745 Thurlow Street, Vancouver, British Columbia, V6E

-Columbia, V6E 0C5.
+0C5.
 The registered office of the Manager and the Mortgage Broker is 2900-595 Burrard Street, Vancouver, British Columbia, V7X 1J5.